Downness/Various-FxSound-presets/README.md

 Various presets include:

-* Alien mode
+* Alien mode presets for the FxSound Equalizer
 	> we can find associations on lives of different beings

-* American
+* American presets for the FxSound Equalizer
 	> serious ones, as the ones that give association on American jokes, also about their superheroes

-* Beings - Colorful
+* Beings - Colorful presets for the FxSound Equalizer
 	> giving the color for underworld beings that have knowledge about everything

-* Chinese
+* Chinese presets for the FxSound Equalizer
 	> representing idea of a "life steps" - named "staza"

-* Life (Living)
+* Life (Living) presets for the FxSound Equalizer
 	> giving idea about life, also questioning them

-* Meaningful
+* Meaningful presets for the FxSound Equalizer
 	> about different life ideas, happiness, about leisure, life, learning, love, being saint, truth

-* Sound Quality Presets
+* Sound Quality Presets for the FxSound Equalizer
 	> Bass, Blues, Music, other sound presets

-* Presets with life help as are underworld codes
+* Presets for the FxSound Equalizer with life help as are underworld codes
 	> knowledge association
-* Work area
+* Work area presets for the FxSound Equalizer
 	> divided work associations for different work motivations (work environments) - from almost leisure, also about work on holidays, to the hardest ones

 > GitHub link: https://github.com/Downness/Various-FxSound-presets

 > Download link: https://github.com/Downness/Various-FxSound-presets/archive/refs/tags/VariousPresets_for_FxSound_EQ.zip

-Various presets include:
+Various FxSound presets include folders:

-> Alien mode:
+> Alien mode

 Being - development.fac
 Being - primary.fac